TChapman500/Demo-CPU/README.md

 There are 5, 16-bit address registers.

 ### Address Register (adr)
-This is a 16-bit register that points to a memory location for reading or writing.
+This register points to a memory location for reading or writing.
 Some instructions will copy the pointer in this register to the temporary register in order to preserve the value of this register during the execution of said instruction.
 This register is accessed in an `LD`, `ST`, or `MOV` instruction by using `adr` to address the entire register, or `adrl` and `adrh` to access only the lower and upper half of the register respectively.

 ### Temporary Register
-This 16-bit register that points to a memory location for reading, writing, or executing code.
+This register points to a memory location for reading, writing, or executing code.
 This register is loaded whenever preservation of the address register is required, when the instruction in question does not need to use the address register, or when loading the address of the next instruction to execute.
 The contents of this register are considered invalid after the instruction that is using it finishes executing.
 This register cannot be accessed by software.

 ### Program Counter
-This 16-bit register points to the location of the next instruction to be executed.
+This register points to the location of the next instruction to be executed.
 It is loaded through the data bus through a `RET` or `RTI` instruction, or from the Interrupt Service System or Temporary Register, or it is incremented.
 This register cannot be accessed directly though software, but only indirectly through the `Jxx`, `CALL`, `RET`, or `RTI` instructions, which set the program counter's value, then resumes execution at the new address.

 ### Interrupt Service System (ISS)
-This 16-bit register points to the first instruction of the Interrupt Service Reoutine (ISR).
+This register points to the first instruction of the Interrupt Service Reoutine (ISR).
 This register can only be written to through an `ISR` instruction.
 There is no way to read the value of the ISS.
 The ISS also contains a 17th bit to determine if interrupts are enabled.
 The `INT` instruction will either set or clear this bit depending on the 1-bit embeded operand.

 ### Stack Pointer
-This 16-bit register points to the top of the stack.
+This register points to the top of the stack.
 Calling functions, using the `PUSH` and `POP` instructions, and using interrupts will all modify the stack pointer.
 The lower half of the stack pointer can be accessed directly as `r7` for both reading, writing, and arithmetic.
 The upper half of the stack pointer is hardwired to a value of `0x08`.

 ## General Purpose Registers (rX)
 There are 5, 8-bit registers that do not have a special function attached to them.
 And 8, 8-bit registers that can be accessed with the `rX` operand, where `X` is a number from 0-7.
 Values of `X` from 0-4 address the 5 registers that do not have a special function attached to them.

-## Accumulator (acc)
+### Accumulator (acc)
 The accumulator can be accessed through the operand `r5` and/or `acc` depending on the instruction.
 This register is always the second operand of an ALU operation, though it can also be used as the first operand.
 All registers that can be accessed through the `rX` operand of an instruction can be copied into this register.

-## Output Register (out)
+### Output Register (out)
 The output register can be accessed through the operand `r6` and/or `out` depending on the instruction.
 ALU output is stored in this register.
 Data from this register can be copied to all registers that can be accessed through the `rX` operand of an instruction.

 ## Flags Register (flags)